Chirag-ahir/JAVA-All-Basic/README.md

   4. Static inner class: class inside class with static keyword

 What happens if we start thread multiple times?<br>
-Program will throw IllegalThreadException error.
+Program will throw IllegalThreadStateException error.

 Which is the native method in Thread.sleep()?<br>
   The method sleep() with the one parameter is the native method, and the implementation of the native method is accomplished in another programming language.
 The other methods having the two parameters are not the native method.